Skip to main content

 Saving Private Ryan (1998)

 Naturalism tends to be the go-to for historical films, especially war pictures, because it is good at delivering that raw, visceral response from the audience.
 In a lot of ways, it makes sense that Tom Hooper would choose a more natural style of filmmaking for Les Miserables because it is, in essence, a historical epic.
-You'll notice many other film adaptations of Les Miserables choose this same aesthetic.
+Many other film adaptations of Victor Hugo's novel choose this same aesthetic.
 But Hooper's Les Miserables isn't just a historical film, it's also a musical.

-This is funny because if there’s one genre where stylization is the default, it’s the musical.
-Why is that?
-Well . . . it’s because the commonfolk don’t naturally burst into song spontaneously to express their emotions.
+This is funny because if there’s one genre where stylization ought to be the default, it’s the musical.
+There's nothing really natural about a person spontaneously bursting into song.
 The audience will only accept this storytelling device if the storytellers somehow modify the reality they’re presenting to the audience, usually to make it more fantastical.
-For example, audiences generally don’t take exception when characters in an animated fairy-tale burst into song.
+Audiences generally don’t, for example, take exception when characters in an animated fairy-tale start to sing.
 Hence, musicals almost always go for stylization over naturalism.

 It's raining stylization in Moulin Rouge!